-Library Facilities/Copy Machines
+UNM Health Sciences Center Library Facilities/Copy Machines

-The Health Sciences Library is available for use by MLS students.
+The Health Sciences Library (HSLIC) is available for use by MLS students.
 A library sticker for the Health Sciences Library must be obtained at the library to be able to "check out" books.
+Copy machines are available for use.
+Study spaces are available on the third and fourth floor and must be reserved 24 hours in advance.
+Reserve study rooms.